Ersushma/CV/README.md

 * **Dynamically Enhanced Low Energy Adaptive Clustering Hierarchical Routing Algorithm :**
    * An algorithm designed in MATLAB (C#) provides a proficient routing path in wireless sensor network.
-   * This algorithm provides a route in the given WSN using optimum routing path selection and dynamic demand concept.
+   * This algorithm as a result provides a route in the given WSN using optimum routing path selection and dynamic demand concept.

-Technical Training
+* **Technical Training**
-•	SIFY LTD., Jaipur, India.
+  * SIFY LTD., Jaipur, India.
-•	HCL INFOSYSTEM LTD., Jaipur, India.
+  * HCL INFOSYSTEM LTD., Jaipur, India.

-Other Interests:
+* **Other Interests:**
-•	Cooking and learning new things.
+ * Cooking and learning new things.